lupyuen/lupyuen.github.io/src/tftp2.md

 Yeah.
 Maybe U-Boot Bootloader on Star64 JH7110 missed some Incoming UDP Packets?

+_But we haven't actually fixed the TFTP Timeout?_

+Yeah we have a bad hack, a strange workaround for the TFTP Timeout problem.

+To actually fix the problem, we'd have to dive into the U-Boot Source Code.
+And figure out what's happening inside the JH7110 Network Driver and TFTP Client.

+(And maybe this problem has been fixed in the latest U-Boot!)

 # What's Next

 Porting NuttX to Star64 JH7110 becomes so much faster now.
 Stay tuned for quicker updates!